 By Marielle Mangano, RD, CDN

-Marielle Mangano RD, CDN is a registered dietitian nutritionist who works with Bariatric and Medical Weight Management patients to help them achieve their health and weight loss goals.
+Marielle is a Registered Dietitian Nutritionist who is currently working with Bariatric and Medical Weight Management patients.
+She works with patients to help them achieve their health and weight loss goals.